scottbateman/scottbateman.github.io/_pages/about.md

 permalink: /

 # Page Title
-title: "About"
+title: ""

-excerpt: "About me"
+excerpt: "About Scott"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### About Scott Bateman.
+**I am an Associate Professor in Computer Science and I direct the [Human-Computer Interaction Lab](htps://hci.cs.unb.ca)**, at the [University of New Brunswick](https://www.unb.ca), in [Fredericton, Canada](https://en.wikipedia.org/wiki/Fredericton).
+My research focuses on enabling people to work and play together in new ways, so that we can learn from each other and lead healthier, happier lives.
+My group's work has included research into mixed reality, game design, computer supported cooperative work, novel interactions, visualization, and serious games for learning and health.

-Dr. Scott Bateman is the director of the Human-Computer Interaction Lab, where his research is motivated by designing and building technology that works best for people.
-His work focuses on novel input interactions, visual analytics, computer-based collaboration, and games for learning and health.
-He joined UNB in the summer of 2015, after 2.5 years as at the University of Prince Edward Island.
-He received a PhD and Master’s in Computer Science from the University of Saskatchewan, and has worked as a researcher with Microsoft Research, IBM Watson Research, the University of Calgary and the National College of Ireland.
-Dr. Bateman has been an Associate Editor for several leading international journals and conferences.
-A frequent collaborator with industry, the HCI Lab has ongoing collaborations with several companies, and has completed several industry R+D projects supported by NBIF, NSERC and NRC.
+I joined UNB in 2015, after 2.5 years at the University of Prince Edward Island.
+I received a PhD and Master’s in Computer Science from the University of Saskatchewan, and have worked as a researcher with Microsoft Research, IBM Watson Research, the University of Calgary and the National College of Ireland.

-### Research Interest.
+## Research Interest
 - Human-Computer Interaction
+- Mixed Reality
-- Information Visualization and Visual Analytics
+- Games and Play
-- Computer Supported Collaboration
+- Computer Supported Cooperative Work
-- Games and Gamification
+- Serious Games

+## Work with me
+I am interested in working with students from a wide range of backgrounds, who share interests with me, and are highly motivated to learn about research.
+If you are interested in working with me or finding out more, then please see the [instructions on the HCI Lab's site](http://hcilab.github.io/join-us).